Post-Doctoral Research: Development of students’ social support and study wellbeing from basic school to secondary education

 – by introducing an integrative concept professional agency for analyzing complexity of teacher learning.

-PI-group: Kirsi Pyhältö (HU), Janne Pietarinen (UEF), Tiina Soini-Ikonen (UTA) & Auli Toom (HU)
+PI-group: Kirsi Pyhältö (HU), Janne Pietarinen (UEF), Tiina Soini (TAU) & Auli Toom (HU)

 Project’s financial administration is placed in the University of Helsinki, Department of Teacher Education.
-The project is scientifically led by the PI group, which also makes decisions regarding the use of funding in cooperating universities HU, UTA and UEF.
+The project is scientifically led by the PI group.
 The teacher education units of these universities act also as sites of research.

 Learning, agency and pedagogical well-being in comprehensive school